microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 Uninstall-Module -Name ComplianceUtility -RequiredVersion 3.2.2
 ```

-If the 'Compliance Utility' was installed manually, you also need to remove it manually by deleting its installation folder.
+If the Compliance Utility was installed manually, you also need to remove it manually by deleting its installation folder.

 > **Note**
 >
 > Under certain circumstances, you may need to run the uninstallation with administrator privileges.
 Please request assistance from your administrator if necessary.
 # 🟦User experience <a name="experience"></a>

-To start the 'Compliance Utility', simply type the following command in a PowerShell window and press enter:
+To start the Compliance Utility, simply type the following command in a PowerShell window and press enter:

 ```
 ComplianceUtility
 ```

-When you start the 'Compliance Utility', you'll see the following menu:
+When you start the Compliance Utility, you'll see the following menu:

 ```
 ComplianceUtility: